-During the Year, the Company has provided regulatory updates for the Directors prepared by external professional institution to develop and refresh their knowledge and skills through suitable reading materials.
+During the Year, the Company has provided regulatory updates and external courses for the Directors prepared by external professional institution to develop and refresh their knowledge and skills.
+The external courses which the Directors had participated was about Director's duties and corporate matters, internal control on the risk assessment and management and financial reporting and disclosure control.
 The programme is to ensure that their contribution to the Board remains informed and relevant.